 Understanding Permitted Development Rights

-• The extension should not surpass the plane of the existing roof slope that faces any highway.
+- The extension doesn’t exceed the plane of the existing roof slope facing any highway.

-• The peak height must not exceed that of the existing roof.
+- The peak height doesn’t exceed that of the existing roof.

-• A minimum setback distance from the original eaves, following along with the roofing plane, must be maintained at no less than 20 centimeters.
+- A minimum setback from the original eaves must be maintained at no less than 20 centimeters.

 Maximising Your Loft Space